gjellerup1857/abbv/host/adblockplus/README.md

 The `FORCE_HEADFUL=true` environment variable may be used to run the browser in headful mode instead of headless.

+DNS mapping "testpages.adblockplus.org" to "127.0.0.1" is used in non-Firefox browsers to be able to test with locally served pages and AA-related filter rules.

 #### LambdaTest run

 To run the end-to-end tests using [LambdaTest](https://automation.lambdatest.com/):